Matthew King (Emmerdale): Storylines

 Meanwhile, King & Sons was in financial trouble and, taking pity on his brothers, Carl told one of De Souza Enterprise's richest clients about Matthew and Jimmy.
 When Donald learned of this, he had a heart attack.
 Matthew attempted to smooth things over between them, suggesting it would be more beneficial for everyone to work together.
 Donald agreed in Matthew's presence, but later told Anna to use Matthew's feelings for her against him.
 Incredulous, Anna questioned how far she was supposed to go and Donald told her to go as far as she needed to reel Matthew in so that they could "spit him back out".
 Unfortunately for Donald, spending so much time with Matthew meant that she and Matthew soon fell in love.
-Matthew was suspicious of Anna's true motives but they started a relationship.
+Matthew was suspicious of Anna's true motives, but they started a relationship.
 Unaware, Donald offered Anna's services as a consultant for a business trip to Warsaw, wanting her to use it to gain inside knowledge.
 He didn't count on Anna returning and admitting her love for his rival, destroying the information she had gathered.
 With a little persuasion from Katie, Matthew admitted to Anna that he shared her feelings, telling her he loved her more than he imagined possible.
 The lovers vowed to stick together and start anew, despite the wrath of their families.
 A few weeks later, Donald confronted Matthew, offering to save King & Sons from financial ruin, providing he ended things with Anna.
 Matthew refused and Donald warned him there would be consequences.
-Anna admitted feeding information to Donald but stopped as soon as she realised her feelings for him.
-Matthew was furious initially but believed Anna when she insisted he was more important to her than Donald and proposed to him.
-He accepted her proposal and insisted that he should propose and did it the next day with an antique engagement ring and booked someone to marry them.
+Anna admitted feeding information to Donald, but stopped as soon as she realised her feelings for him.
+Matthew was furious initially, but believed Anna when she insisted he was more important to her than Donald and proposed to him.
+He accepted her proposal, but insisted that he should propose and did it the next day with an antique engagement ring, and booked someone to marry them.